ChrisWhealy/porous_absorber/README.md

 <a name="support"></a>
 ## Support

-Support *can* be provided but I cannot guarantee a prompt response...
+Support *can* be provided; however, I cannot guarantee a prompt response...